How the motion of the Moon affects the seeds and the water of our oceans.

 In order to avoid the impoverishment of the soil, the procedure also requires a suitable rotation of the crops, alternating improving species, preparatory species and impoverishing species.

 This would allow to have lower costs in terms of plant protection products, and fertilizers.
-In this regard, it would much better to avoid the use of fossil-based fertilizers, as they are harmful to product quality, and to the environment, especially in the long term.
+In this regard, the use of fertilizers of fossil origin should be avoided, not only because they contain only a part of those necessary, but also because they are harmful to the quality of the environment, especially in the long term (greenhouse effect).

 For details, see in the index seeds.